ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleEllipseDataElement.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.time`
+              - Time of the ellipse.
+Uses DateFormat Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.custom_position`
+              - Opt whether to specify a custom position for the center of the ellipse.
+Otherwise the object's center is used.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.latitude`
+              - Gets or sets the latitude of the center of the ellipse.
+Read-only unless you opt to specify a custom position.
+Uses Latitude Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.longitude`
+              - Gets or sets the longitude of the center of the ellipse.
+Read-only unless you opt to specify a custom position.
+Uses Longitude Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.semi_major_axis`
+              - Gets or sets the semimajor axis of the ellipse.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.semi_minor_axis`
+              - Gets or sets the semiminor axis of the ellipse.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleEllipseDataElement.bearing`
+              - Gets or sets the bearing of the ellipse: the angle, measured in an easterly direction, between the major axis and the local North direction.
+Uses Angle Dimension.

 Import detail